Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Design and ethical recommendations

 \section{Design and ethical recommendations}

-As the result of our Qualitative Meta-Analysis of the three studies described in Sections \ref{sec:study1}, \ref{sec:study2} and \ref{sec:study3}, we present design guidelines for robotic well-being coaches, selected on the basis of the convergence and divergence of the findings in these studies.
+As the result of our qualitative analysis of the three studies described in Sections \ref{sec:study1}, \ref{sec:study2} and \ref{sec:study3}, we present design guidelines for robotic well-being coaches, selected on the basis of the convergence and divergence of the findings in these studies.
 The guidelines address the robot's \emph{form}, its \emph{voice}, as well as the role of \emph{user and robot personality}, how the robot should \emph{acknowledge} and \emph{actively listen} to the user, the role of \emph{turn-taking}, the level of \emph{verbal adaptation}, other \emph{adaptation and personalization}.
 Additionally, we introduce ethical considerations that we think are particularly important when designing robotic coaches for well-being.
 The guidelines and ethical considerations, collected in Table \ref{table:design-guidelines-rationale} and \ref{table:design-guidelines-rationale2}, were selected to operationalize the results that converged across the three studies, while addressing divergences of results and attempting to resolve these conflicts.
+These recommendations are given within the context of current robot capabilities and research into robotic well-being coaches.
+Some recommendations may also be applicable in robots deployed in other contexts, e.g., universities, workplaces, or homes.
+However, these contexts are out-of-scope for this paper, and researchers should evaluate how each recommendation applies to their robotic coach within their context.